 From War Hero to Fugitive

 Everything became much clearer for me from that point forward.
 My mission should be to memorialize soldiers that aren’t being recognized for their war service.
 Plain and simple.
-I’ll let Littlefield and God sort out how he chose to live his life.
+In the case of Littlefield and other veterans with tarnished legacies, I will leave it in God’s hand to judge them for how they chose to live their lives.

-I’m sure General Milton S. Littlefield won’t be the last unmarked grave of a veteran with a checkered past I’ll encounter.
-At least next time I will spend less time mulling over if requesting a veteran marker is the right thing to do and instead focus on making sure a soldier is getting the recognition he deserves for his military service.
+There’s no doubt that Brevet Brig.
+Gen. Milton S. Littlefield won’t be the last unmarked grave of a veteran with a checkered past I’ll encounter.
+At least next time I will spend less time mulling over if requesting a veteran marker is the right thing to do and instead focus on making sure the soldier gets the recognition he deserves for his military service.

 Do you think I’m making the right call by proceeding with a request for a marker?
 Let me know in the comments section below.